Vicky Piria

-Vittoria "Vicky" Piria (born 11 November 1993 in Milan) is an Italian-British racing driver who currently races in Formula Renault Eurocup and W Series.
+Vittoria "Vicky" Piria (born 11 November 1993) is an Italian-British racing driver who races in Italian GT, and previously competed in the GP3 Series and W Series.

 Career

 Karting

-Piria grew up in Perugia in Umbria, she began karting in 2003 and raced primarily in her native Italy for the majority of this part of her career, working her way up from the junior ranks to progress through to the KF3 category by 2008.
+Born in Milan, Lombardia, Piria grew up in Perugia, in the Umbria region.
+She began karting in 2003 and raced primarily in her native Italy for the majority of this part of her career, working her way up from the junior ranks to progress through to the KF3 category by 2008.

 Formula Renault and Formula Lista Junior

-In 2009, Piria graduated to single-seaters, but had only part-time entries.
-She contested in Italian Formula 2000 Light and Formula Renault 2.0 championships for Tomcat Racing, having participate just six and two races respectively.
-Also she competed in Formula Lista Junior opening round at Dijon.
+In 2009, Piria graduated to single-seaters but had only part-time entries.
+She contested in Italian Formula 2000 Light and Formula Renault 2.0 championships for Tomcat Racing, having participate just six and two races, respectively.
+She also competed in Formula Lista Junior opening round at Dijon.

 Formula Abarth

 In 2010, Piria switched to the newly launched Formula Abarth series in Italy, stating with Tomcat Racing.
 Her best result was a finish in fourteenth place at Magione that brought her 34th place in the series standings.
 Piria remained in Formula Abarth for a second season in 2011 but switched to Prema Powerteam, when the series split in European and Italian series.
 She had five-pointscoring finishes in Italian and three European Series and finally finished fifteenth and eighteenth respectively.